10 Common IT Interview Questions and How to Answer Them

 What they’re really asking: Do you have the skills to keep our data safe?

-This is a question that helps to gauge your technical knowledge in addition to showing an interviewer how you would approach a problem.
-Basic security knowledge should be a part of your arsenal and it’s important to show that you understand data protection laws and what is required of you.
+This question helps gauge your technical knowledge in addition to showing an interviewer how you would approach a problem.
+Basic security knowledge should be a part of your arsenal.

 Walk through the basic security features you would implement—firewalls, routers, VPNs.
-Also think about good security practices you can implement, like creating strong passwords and keeping software updated.
+Think also about good security practices you can implement, like creating strong passwords and keeping software updated.
 If you have any past experiences at work or in your private life in which you dealt with security issues, this can be a good time to share them.

 Other forms this question might take: